 The longer it takes to machine a part, the more it will cost.
 Machining time is usually the main cost driver for CNC machined parts.

 The price of different raw materials often varies.
-Even some materials with similar properties but not commonly used can be much more expensive.
+Some materials with similar properties but not commonly used can be much more expensive.

 Tighter tolerances can lead to harder machining and increased scrap rates, leading to higher prices.